c2python-coding/Jtool/README.md

 # Jtool

-JSON selection tool on par with json, aimed for easy extensibility with Python
+A tool for processing json/html/xml/csv/text data with json like manipulation.

+Aimed for easy use and extensibilty.

 ## Requirements